View MapView Map

 One of the most beautiful lighthouses in the world, a visit to Fanad Lighthouse is a perfect way to finish off a trip to Fanad Head where the views are unbeatable.
 Perched on a rocky outcrop at the mouth of Lough Swilly, the lighthouse has helped seafarers to negotiate the local waters since 1817.
 Take a tour to follow in the footsteps of lightkeepers past and climb the 76 granite steps to the top of the tower.

-Fanad Head Lighthouse in County Donegal on a sunny day
+Fanad Lighthouse in County Donegal

 Soak up stunning views at Fanad Head Lighthouse.